What Is Your Hormonal vs Biological Age?

 • Clomid (clomiphene citrate): Clomid can stimulate the pituitary gland to release hormones that promote sperm production.

-• hMG (human menopausal gonadotropin): hMG injections contain hormones that stimulate sperm production.
+• hCG (Human Chorionic Gonadotropin): hMG injections contain hormones that stimulate sperm production.

 • Sperm banking: As a backup option, you may choose to freeze your sperm before you start TOT.